roq-trading/roq-api/examples/strategy/README.md

 Logs every event received from the gateway.

-Sends an order when;
+Sends an order when

 * Market data connection has been established and the user has been successfully logged in.
 * Order management connection has been established and the user has been successfully logged in.

 ## How to use?

-For example, to execute the strategy using the Femas API;
+For example, to execute the strategy using the Femas API

 	./example-strategy --local-address /var/tmp/femas

 ## Enable logging?

-You can redirect logs to stderr like this;
+You can redirect logs to stderr like this

 	export GLOG_logtostderr=1